atharv-kopparthi/Raspberry-Pi-Wifi-Repeater/README.md

 - station mode somtime need to run more than 1 time or need to be restart the board.
 - work with 2.4GHz wifi(RPI3 not support 5GHz wifi)
 - Still trying to get 5ghz on RPI4
+- UPDATE(5ghz still not finding a way yet)